This web seminar course examines three economic institutions that are central to understanding

 of globalization before exploring the political origins and current social consequences of these

 organizations, and examining related issues of global governance, corporate accountability and

-After you have completed the work in this course, you should be able to:
+After successfully completing this course, you will be able to:

 - Find and assess information relevant to issues of globalization on the Internet.

 - Participate in discussions about globalization in an informed manner.

 - Explain key terms used in discussions about economic globalization.